adam-gill/filegilla/README.md

 ## future roadmap
 - search feature (search recursively through subdirectories).
-Search file/folder name title with fuzzy search and possibly search through text of gb docs)
+Search file/folder name title with fuzzy search and possibly search through text of fb docs)
 - add preview images for text files, filegilla documents, and files that can be displayed in plain text (like code files - index.js)
 - revamp filegilla documents, they kinda suck
 - add feature to select multiple items to move/delete (two separate things probably)